loganphillips792/react-flask-custom-blog/deployment.md

 if you go to ipv4:80, you will see the Nginx set up page

 Can now access files like http://157.230.5.245/vite.svg

-To further test:
-sudo systemctl stop nginx.service and :80 should fail sudo systemctl start nginx.service and :80 should work again

 ## Netlify